ActiveStorage and Turbo: Order Matters

 In the end, this was a long journey to a trivial fix.
 All that I had to do was

-switch the order of the has_one_attached
+switch the order of the has_one_attached call and the after_create_commit

-model.
+callback in the TimelineUpdate model.
 After that switch, everything

 “just works”.
-The broadcast_append_to
+The broadcast_append_to callback gets defined first.

-callback gets defined by has_one_attached
+Then the ActiveStorage callback gets defined by has_one_attached.
+The

-callbacks run in reverse order, so ActiveStorage
+callbacks run in reverse order, so ActiveStorage uploads the file before

 Turbo broadcasts the UI update.